Fujifilm X-Pro 3

 Although the vista is wonderful, the air quality is not.
 Shot from Bald Mountain during my SOTA activation.
 Captured with X-T5, 2025-08-31 13:19:02, 35mm, 1/400sec, f/8, ISO-125, SOOC.

-I did manage to get out Labor Day Monday for a POTA activation, that is already documented previous.
+I did manage to get out Labor Day Monday for a POTA activation, which is already documented previous.
 That provided some needed recreation, some additional Morse Code practice, and a enjoyable Eastern Sierra outing with The Girl.

 I like the combination of bright cloud and dark sky, shot on walkies up near Spooner Summit.
 Captured with X100VI, 2025-09-04 11:18:32, 23mm, 1/7500sec, f/8, ISO-4000, in-camera Acros-Red film simulation.